 ABOUT NACULA ISLAND

-Nacula Island is the third largest island in the Yasawa Islands Fiji chain of 20 islands and is the second-farthest north in the group of islands.
-Blanketed with rugged hills and peaks of up to 243 meters in height, its interior is laced with well-trodden paths leading to villages, mangroves, stunning beaches and coves.
+Nacula Island is the third largest island in the Yasawa Islands chain of twenty islands.
+It’s the second-farthest north in the group of islands.
+Blanketed with rugged hills and peaks of up to 243 meters in height, its interior is laced with well-trodden paths leading to villages, mangroves, stunning beaches and hidden coves.
+Area 21.7 km², population approximately 600, highest point 243m

 HISTORY OF NACULA ISLAND